DzKInShO2/yinwen/readme.md

-# YinWen(隐文): Basic CLI Text Encryption and Decription Tool
+# YinWen: Basic CLI Text Encryption and Decription Tool

-This project aims to create a simple cipher cli (command line interface) tool that could cipher and decipher text.
+This project aims to create a simple cipher cli (command line interface) tool that could cipher and decipher text created for my university assignment.

 ## Requirements
 - g++